odcampbell/LispCompiler/README.md

     4. User defined function Syntax: (def name (fn (arguments) body)) -must included (fn ) after name
     5. Files for premade functions: core.cpp

+6. ### TEST RESULTS:
+    1. I've included the expected test results in **testResults.txt**
+    2. When you run the test mention in step 4, this output is what should be displayed to the screen/terminal

 # Notes:
 I started off this project using the book's scanner for parsing but didn't want to try automating classes in C, so I found a tutorial to follow from there.
 My code differs from the tutorial in